Money Management Tips for Beginners

 Level Up Your Money Management: Beyond the Basics

-1. Embrace Automation:
+1. Automation:

-2. Seek Out Free Financial Resources:
+2. Free Financial Resources

-3. Consider a Side Hustle:
+3. Get a Side Hustle:

 4. Learn to Negotiate:

-5. Beware of Lifestyle Inflation:
+5. Watch Out for Lifestyle Inflation:

 6. Invest in Yourself: